fc1g/skillpath-frontend/README.md

 pnpm start
 ```

+---

+## Design Decisions

+- **BFF-only communication**
+  The frontend never communicates directly with backend microservices.

+- **App Router over Pages Router**
+  Chosen for better layout composition and future scalability.

+- **SEO-first mindset**
+  The project is structured to support server-side rendering and metadata
+  generation.

+---

-## Project Structure
+## Relation to the Main Project

-Key directories:

-- `app/` — application routes and layouts
-- `public/` — static assets
-- other feature modules are organized to keep UI, API calls, and shared logic modular and maintainable

-## Related Repositories

-This project is part of the **SkillPath** setup:
+This repository represents only the frontend part of **SkillPath**.

-- Root monorepo / shell: coordinates frontend, backend and infra
-- `skillpath-bff` — BFF/API gateway and backend services
+For full system architecture, backend services, Docker setup, and infrastructure

-Refer to the root `README.md` for full architecture and setup details.
+details, refer to the root SkillPath repository.

+---

+## Final Notes

+This frontend was designed to be clean, extensible, and production-oriented
+rather than feature-heavy.
+It reflects my focus on maintainable architecture and modern React patterns
+learned during CS50x.